How to Solder double sided PCB

 When possible, it is best to place heavy components (such as power components, large BGAs, etc.) on one side of the board (the second side).
 Make sure that your board is properly supported under the board if it is being reflowed a second time.
 Each side will have its own profile (it won’t necessarily be the same).
 As a result, you may have to shield the first side during the second reflow process from the peak temperatures.

 Components Falling Off During Reflow

-The reason for this can be described as during double-sided assemblies, the solder joints on the top side of the PCB board are inverted and re-flowed again.
-During the second reflow time, the temperature inside the oven reaches more than the melting points of the solder paste.
+Due to the fact that the solder joints on the top side of the PCB board are inverted during double-sided assembly, this can be explained.
+During the second reflow, the temperature inside the oven exceeds the melting point of the solder paste.

-Even getting the higher temperature more than the melting point of solder paste the components still having sufficient strength and the holding force to hold and prevent them from falling off into the reflow oven.
+While getting the higher temperature above the melting point of solder paste, the components still retain enough strength and holding force to prevent them from falling off into the reflow oven.

 Actions to Prevent components Falling Off During Reflow

-In some cases double-sided SMT reflow the secondary side of a double-sided printed circuit board assembly, it was found that once the solder is molten, the component may fall off from the weakest of below three locations on PCB Assembly:
+In some cases, when the secondary side of a double-sided printed circuit board assembly is reflowed with double-sided SMT, the component may fall off from the weakest of below three locations on the PCB assembly:

-Now we can understand that, if the molten solder Paste should wet the pad, the adhesive force at the liquid-solid interface is strong than the cohesive force (within the molten solder paste), so the molten solder should be the weakest location and the component may fall off within the molten solder during the second reflow passing through.
+In this situation, the adhesive force at the liquid-solid interface at the molten solder paste surface is stronger than the cohesive force (within the molten solder paste), and the component may fall off during the second reflow through the molten solder.